QGavillet/MSE-MLOps-distillation/README.md

 ```

 # Run an experiment
+For this you need to have access to the configured Google Cloud Storage bucket.

 1. Forward the ray server port to the local machine.
 For this you need to have the kubernetes config with access to the cluster.
 ```bash
 kubectl port-forward service/raycluster-kuberay-head-svc 8265:8265 > port-forward.log 2>&1 &